-If you need to move the MTA along with its domain, see Section 41.1.6, "Moving the MTA to a Different Server," on page 626.
+If you need to move the MTA along with its domain, see "Moving the MTA to a Different Server" on page 586.

-9.5 Deleting a Domain
+Deleting a Domain

 You can delete a domain only when it no longer owns subordinate GroupWise objects.
 For example, you cannot delete the primary domain of your GroupWise system if it still owns secondary domains.
 You cannot delete a secondary domain if it still owns post offices.
 However, MTA and Gateway objects are automatically deleted along with the Domain object.
-Keep the MTA running until after you have deleted the domain, so that it can process the object deletion requests.

-- 1 In ConsoleOne, connect to the primary domain of your GroupWise system, as described in Section 9.1, "Connecting to a Domain," on page 127. - 2 Browse to and right-click the Domain object you want to delete, then click Properties to display the domain Identification page.
+- In ConsoleOne, connect to the primary domain of your GroupWise system, as described in "Connecting to a Domain" on page 123. - 2 Browse to and right-click the Domain object you want to delete, then click Properties to display the domain Identification page.

-Properties of Provo1

-Group₩ise ▼ NDS Rights ▼ Other Identification r Rights to Files and Folders

-Domain: Description: Provo1

-UNC Path: WBD-NW/system

-Language.
-Domain Type: Primary

-Time Zone: Database Version: (GMT-07:00) Mountain Time (US & Canada)

-Network Type: Novell Net/Ware
+Properties of Provo1 × GroupWise NDS Rights Othe r Rights to Files and Folders Domain: Description: Provo1 UNC Path: Language: NPRV-GWNSYStgwsystem/provo11 Domain Type: Time Zone: Database Version: Primary (GMT-07:00) Mountain Time (US & Canada) Network Type: Administrator: o.s Novell NetWare Administrator.
+Page Options OK Cancel Apply H elp

-Administrator: Clear

-Page Options OK Cancel Apply Help

 - 3 Verify that the current directory path displayed on the domain Identification page is correct. - 4 Click Post Offices, then move or delete any post offices that belong to this domain.
-See Section 12.8, "Moving a Post Office," on page 196 and Section 12.9, "Deleting a Post Office," on page 197.
+See "Moving a Post Office" on page 183 and "Deleting a Post Office" on page 184.

-Properties of Provo2 ×
+Properties of Provo1 ×

-GroupWise NDS Rights Other Rights to Files and Folders
+GroupWise NDS Rights Other Rights to Files and Folde rs

-Post Omces

-Group/Vise Post Offices:
+Post Offices

-Sales.GroupWise Support.GroupWise
+Overweiten Be

+GroupWise Po Development.GroupWise.Provo ist Offices:

+Manufacturing.GroupWise.Provo

 Delete

+Delete

-Page Options OK Cancel Apply Help
+Page Options ОК Cancel Apply Help

-- 5 Right-click the Domain object, then click Delete to delete the Domain object from eDirectory. - 6 When prompted, click Yes to delete the corresponding domain directory structure. - 7 Stop the MTA for the domain, as described in the following sections in the GroupWise 7 Installation Guide: - "Stopping the NetWare GroupWise Agents" - "Stopping the Linux GroupWise Agents" - "Stopping the Windows GroupWise Agents"
+- 5 Right-click the Domain object, then click Delete to delete the Domain object from eDirectory. - 6 When prompted, click Yes to delete the corresponding domain directory structure. - 7 Stop the MTA for the domain and uninstall the MTA software if applicable.See "Stopping the MTA" on page 609 and "Uninstalling the MTA Software" on page 573.